yast/yast-network/doc/features.md

 - allows layer 2 and 3 devices
 - support channel ids for devices
 - allow layer 2 devices to be in bond
-- recognized types - qeth, lcs, ctc
+- recognized types - qeth, lcs, ctc, iucv
+- allows to set logical link address for layer 2 qeth devices

 Firewall parts
 ==============